 The composition of the SBS prevents it from rotting and deteriorating like its organic cousin.

 Felts are quite durable and can handle foot traffic quite well.
-The organic felts are less durable than the SBS modified felts.
+The organic felts are less durable than SBS-modified felts.

 However, if the felt is installed in high temperatures the asphalt becomes pliable and the tar paper can slide when being installed.
 This is a hazard for the roofers since the tile roofs have a pitch.